Negotiating Tips, Business Negotiation, Negotiation Tactics April 29, 2011

 It would be ideal if all parties negotiating have the power and authority to conclude a deal.
 However, at times, companies may send a junior executive to a negotiation, without empowering him or her to conduct business.
 If you are faced with this situation, it is not enough to just ask: Have you got the authority to make a deal?

 As we recommend for every negotiation, do your homework before approaching the table.
-To deal with authority issues, Karrass recommends:
+To deal with authority issues, KARRASS recommends:

 • Knowing the history of the company (or individual) as much as possible